Police urge parents to check on their children after anti-social behaviour spikes in Derbyshire town

 “If you do come across any youths that are causing anti-social behaviour, please keep reporting it, as it will help us to gather data and do something about it.
 The data is crucial to helping us solve problems in an area- if you don’t tell us we don’t know.”

 If anyone has any CCTV or photos of the youths in the area, they can get in touch via the Killamarsh and Eckington SNT Facebook page.
-They can report it online and through 101, or contact PCSO Wheelwright via her email ([email protected]).
+They can also report it to police online and through 101, or contact PCSO Wheelwright by email at [email protected]